 If the above fixes not work, you can try backing up with iTunes.
 But please remember that when restoring iTunes backups, the existing data on your iPhone will be erased.
 If you are unwilling to back up your iPhone in the old school way (neither with iCloud nor iTunes), there is still an option for you in the second part.

 Why won’t my iPhone still not backup to iCloud?
 What can I do?
-If the above methods are not working, we also offer you an iCloud alternative to backup iPhone/iPad/iPod with ease – with AnyTrans for iOS.
+If the above methods are not working, we also offer you an iCloud alternative to backup iPhone/iPad/iPod with ease – with AnyTrans.
 It is an iOS content manager that helps backup, transfer, and manager 28+ types of iOS data on iPhone/iPad/iPod.
 Here are some features of it:

 Step 1.
-Install and launch AnyTrans for iOS on your computer, plug in your iPhone > Click Backup Manager.
+Install and launch AnyTrans on your computer, plug in your iPhone > Click Backup Manager.